Overview

 You should take each dose with or immediately after food to help reduce stomach upset.
 The medicine should be swallowed whole with a glass of water.

-Normally people take the medicine in the morning but taking it before going to bed can help if you are having problems with feeling sick.
+People usually take the medicine in the morning but taking it before going to bed can help if you're having problems with feeling sick.

-In most cases the full dose is taken all at the same time but in some cases we may recommend splitting the dose throughout the day.
+In most cases the full dose is taken at the same time but sometimes we may recommend splitting the dose throughout the day.

 If you forget to take azathioprine

-If you remember within 12 hours of your dose being due, take your dose as normal.
+If you remember within 12 hours of your missed dose, take your dose as normal.

 Try not to forget any doses.
-Azathioprine works slowly and therefore if you regularly forget the medication this will result in you having a lower level in your blood, potentially making it less effective.
+Azathioprine works slowly so if you regularly forget the medicine you will have a lower level of it in your blood, potentially making it less effective.
+Try setting reminders on your phone to remind you to take your medicines.

 Regular blood tests

-When you first start azathioprine, you will need regular blood tests every few weeks.
+When you start taking azathioprine, you will need regular blood tests every few weeks.

 Monitoring blood tests are essential.
-If these are not done your prescription may be withheld until you have your blood test.
+If these are not done, your prescription might be withheld until you have your blood test.

-If your blood tests are stable after 3 months of treatment then you could continue to have them checked every 3 months with your GP.
+If your blood tests are stable after 3 months of treatment, you could continue to have them checked every 3 months with your GP.

-We also monitor the levels of azathioprine in your blood, and may adjust your dose depending on the results.
+We also monitor the levels of azathioprine in your blood, and might adjust your dose depending on the results.

 Side effects of azathioprine

-Everyone responds differently to the medication but possible side effects include:
+Everyone responds differently to the medicine but possible side effects include:

-- feeling sick (nausea), especially at the start of treatment.
-We may need to make changes to how and when you take the medication
+- feeling sick (nausea), especially at the start of treatment. (we might make changes to how and when you take the medicine)

-- flu-like symptoms including headache, muscle ache and feeling generally unwell.
-You might feel like this at the beginning of treatment but this often goes away within a few weeks
+- flu-like symptoms including headache, muscle ache and feeling generally unwell (you might feel like this at the start of treatment but this often goes away within a few weeks)

 - headache